icshwi/e3training/workbook/chapter10.md

 * Use the template path according to its usage
 * Use other paths according their purpose
 * Understand hidden files

 ---

+## e3 directory structure

+To be written.

+---